hello/user-guide/content/troubleshoot/pairing-sense-ble.md

 Navigate to Settings > Bluetooth, select Sense from the list, and then tap ‘Forget this Device.’
 Then return to the Sense app and try again.

-If you’re still unable to connect Sense to WiFi, try unplugging Sense, waiting 5 seconds, and then replugging Sense into power.
+If you’re still unable to connect Sense to Bluetooth, try unplugging Sense, waiting 5 seconds, and then replugging Sense into power.
 Then try again.
 If you need additional help, please [contact support.](https://support.hello.is/hc/en-us/requests/new)